Spinach and mushrooms are recommended eating for healthy bones. So this budget dish certainly has a lot going for it!

-Place 500g fetta cheese and yoghurt into a food processor with the herbs and blend until smooth.
+Place 500g feta cheese and yoghurt into a food processor with the herbs and blend until smooth.

-Construct the lasagne in an oven-proof dish starting with a layer of vegetable mix, then lasagne sheet and finally the fetta mix.
-Repeat as necessary finishing with the fetta mix.
-Sprinkle the extra 200g of fetta cheese on top.
+Construct the lasagne in an oven-proof dish starting with a layer of vegetable mix, then a lasagne sheet and finally the feta mix.
+Repeat as necessary, finishing with the feta mix.
+Sprinkle the extra 200g of feta cheese on top.

-Bake in oven for about 30 minutess or until the top is nice and golden.
+Bake in oven for about 30 minutes or until the top is nice and golden.